DingxDon/SimpleNote/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Icons used in the app were provided by [Material Design Icons](https://material.io/resources/icons/).
 - Inspiration for the app's design and functionality came from various note-taking apps available on the market.

-## Contact

-For support, questions, or suggestions, please contact us at support@simplenote.com.

----

-Feel free to customize and expand this README file to better fit your app's specific features, usage instructions, and other relevant details.